smartdataHQ/cxs-utils/README.md

 # Context Suite Utilities for Data Engineering
-These are all the tools you need to onboard operational data into the Context Suite.
+Here you will find all tools you need to onboard/stream operational data into the Context Suite.